JEREMY SOH, PH.D.

 Alongside his clinical practice, he is a writer, researcher, and lecturer in psychoanalysis, anthropology and philosophy, specializing in contemporary technological experience, digital and symbolic networks, and comparative concepts of the psyche.
-Currently, he is working on a theoretical and ethnographic project entitled Psychic and Technological Apparatuses, which explores the relations between digital and symbolic life in the present context of computerized society, with particular attention to its effects on psychic life and free association.
-He is also involved in various study groups focusing on technology, topology, and German Idealism.
+Currently, he is working on a project entitled Psychic and Technological Apparatuses, which explores the relations between digital and symbolic life in the present context of computerized society, with particular attention to its effects on psychic life and free association.
+He is currently involved in various working groups focusing on technology, topology, and German Idealism.

 As a psychoanalyst, I work with a range of issues from anxiety, depression, life transitions, burnout as well as more severe cases of trauma, psychosis, personality disorders.
 My work focuses on the unconscious.
 Uncovering deep sources of conflicts and problems you weren’t even aware of transforms damaging attachments and reopens possibilities of life where you may seem desperately trapped.

 By principle, I work to promote lasting life changes, beyond mere symptom relief, and to support your quest to imagine and develop new paths in life.
 Thus I work best when you are ready to examine the fundamental motivations behind your conflicts and overall behavior.
 Trained both in Lacanian psychoanalysis and sociocultural anthropology, my speciality is a unique form of listening and close attention to your mental life from both viewpoints.

 Confronting the realities of one's life is neither comfortable nor predictable.
 It is a work of unfolding requiring patience, acceptance and fortitude in the face of often unbearable pain.
 My clinic is designed to support this work by offering a space where you are free to speak without judgement and articulate your singular desire as a human subject.

 WHAT IS PSYCHOANALYSIS?